notionparallax/blog/_posts/2008-05-11-the-role-of-the-architect-in-the-modern-world.md

 ---
 <p>it's rant time again!</p>
 <p>this is another of my design studio writings, it's a little off topic, but I've only just got the internet at home, so I've been drinking coffee and sitting at my kitchen table without a connection and battering my keyboard.
-I might go back over this and put in some pictures and  references, but then again...<!--more--></p>
+I might go back over this and put in some pictures and  references, but then again... </p>
 <p>This is an incredibly complex issue, and I've spent hours debating it with numerous people.
 Each of whom have had incredibly different views on the current position and future direction of the profession.</p>
 <p>One thing that I have noticed is that the views tend to group themselves into three distinct camps.</p>
 <p>Those outside the profession seem to take the view that nothing has change, and that architects do what architects do what they always do.
 I still frequently encounter the idea, spawned in the postwar  period of frantic rebuilding, that architects make the 'ideal husband'.
 Although the gender bias has levelled off a little, the idea is still perpetuated by Hollywood portraying architects as sensitive and artistic, but respectable and with a steady job.</p>